ChrisLundquist/flipper-fallback/README.md

 By default, the fall back adapter is the in memory adapter which should not fail.
 However, by default, the memory adapter is empty and ***everything will fail closed***

+####What?
+Why do I care?
+Maybe you're using an a flipper adapter like [flipper-redis](https://github.com/jnunemaker/flipper-redis).
+If redis becomes unreachable, your site will 500.
+Flipper-fallback lets you handle that case.
+Graceful degredation of service is often desirable.

 ## Installation

 Add this line to your application's Gemfile: